uutzinger/SerialUI/README.md

 Line termination ```none``` displays text as it arrived from serial port but you can not display data in a chart.

-### Close and Re-open Serial port
+### Use in Conjunction with Arduino IDE

 When you use this application together with Arduino IDE, you can not program your microcontroller while this application has the port open as serial ports are usually not shared.

 - Click close serial port
 - Program the microcontroller
-- Click re-open serial port
+- Click open serial port

 ### Issues with Microcontroller Response